beakerbrowser/beakerbrowser.com/_docs/inside-beaker/faq.md

 ### What are Dat archives?

-Dat Archives are bundles of files that are shared in a Peer-to-Peer network.
+Dat Archives are bundles of files that are shared in a peer-to-peer network.
 They are similar to Torrents, except that they are changeable, versioned, and privately shareable.
-In Beaker, they act as web-sites.
+In Beaker, they act as websites.

 [You can read more about the Dat protocol here.](/docs/inside-beaker/dat-files-protocol.html)